Main Library and disabled users

-- All open access PCs have mindmapping software and TextHelp Read and Write which converts text to speech
+- All open access PCs have mindmapping software and TextHelp Read and Write.

 - Accessible study rooms 1-3 on the first floor contain a range of assistive technology.
 If you are a student and wish to arrange access to these rooms please contact the Student Disability Service (details at the bottom of this webpage).
 If you are a member of staff please contact Viki Galt (Disability Information Officer).

 FM Induction Loops